nsohpeter/Heart-Disease-Prediction/README.md

 After adjusting the input features and clicking "Predict," the app will display the predicted outcome, indicating whether the prediction suggests a positive or negative likelihood of heart disease.

-## Thanks

-I would like to thank <a href = "https://github.com/Akshat-Projects">Akshat</a> for reporting a bug in streamlit app.

----